-Number of Regular Employees : Regular Employees are workers who satisfy one of the following conditions:
+Number of Regular Employees: Regular Employees are workers who satisfy one of the following conditions:

-- (1) persons hired for an indefinite period or for longer than one month - (2) persons hired by the day or for less than one month and who were hired for 18 days or more in each of the two preceding months - Note : If the board-directors of corporations satisfy above mentioned condition, work regularly and are paid a salary based on the same salary rules as normal workers, they are regarded as regular workers.
-If family members of the owner of a business satisfy above mentioned condition, work regularly and are paid a salary based on the same salary rules as normal workers, they are regarded as regular employees.
+- (1) persons hired for an indefinite period or for longer than one month - (2) persons hired by the day or for less than one month and persons hired for 18 days or more in each of the two preceding months

+Note :If the executives work regularly and are paid a salary based on the same salary rules as normal workers, they are regarded as regular employees.
+If family members of the business owner work regularly and are paid a salary based on the same salary rules as normal workers, they are regarded as regular employees.

-Definition of Part-time workers
+Definition of Part-time employees

-Part-time workers are the persons who satisfy either of the following :
+Part-time employees are the persons who satisfy either of the following:

-a. whose scheduled working hours per day is shorter than ordinary workers, b. whose scheduled working hours per day is the same as ordinary workers, but whose number of scheduled working days per week is fewer than ordinary workers.
-Full-time employees are regular employees who are not a part-time worker
+- a. whose scheduled working hours per day is shorter than ordinary workers, - whose scheduled working hours per day is the same as ordinary workers, but whose number of scheduled working days per week is fewer than ordinary workers.

+Full-time employees are regular employees who are not a part-time employees.